SSpzcee/Asunder-PHB/phb/md/cup.md

 Genjutsu Specialist: \+3 to Genjutsu rolls, \-4 Seal Speed for Genjutsu techniques, \+2 Bonus to Chakra Exhaustion rolls for Genjutsu techniques

-* Path of the Mindflayer: the first time a person fails a Genjutsu Defense roll against one of your Jutsu, they receive a Stun 5\.
+* Path of the Mindflayer: The first time a person fails a Genjutsu Defense roll against one of your Jutsu, they receive a Stun 3.
 This does stack with any Stun the jutsu may already possess and it only works once per Jutsu per day per person.
-* Path of the Steel Curtain: Whenever you roll your Genjutsu Defense, if you roll below 10, your roll is considered to be 10\.
+* Path of the Steel Curtain: Whenever you roll your Genjutsu Defense, if you roll below 5, your roll is considered to be 5.

 Genjutsu Incompetence: \-3 to Genjutsu rolls, \+4 Seal Speed for Genjutsu techniques and you can only learn Genjutsu Techniques of 1 Rank lower than you normally could